ShivashishY/shiva/content/posts/blockchain-guide-for-noobs.md

 **My opinion about Blockchain**

 Blockchain can become a very significant part of our financial and technological digital future.
-This &#39;blockchain&#39; technology, which lies behind bitcoin, has proved so far how big this technology is, and it has the potential to create a new world of technology.
+This 'blockchain' technology, which lies behind bitcoin, has proved so far how big this technology is, and it has the potential to create a new world of technology.

 This in itself is a big thing like the internet.
 This is such a wave of innovation that can keep common people like us away from these financial complexities., With this, it can free us to exchange goods and services with anyone in the whole world so that we will not have to go through these other corporate intermediaries.